 SILCHER, (Philipp) Friedrich. b.
 Schnait, near Stuttgart, 27 June 1789; d.
 Tübingen, 26 August 1860.
-Silcher studied music under his father, and later by N.F.
+Silcher studied music under his father, and later under N.F.
 Auberlen at Fellbach.
 He became a private tutor at Schondorf (1806-09), and then taught at a girls’ school at Ludwigsburg (1809-15).
 He then became a private music teacher again at Stuttgart before being appointed director of music at the University of Tübingen in 1817.
 There he founded a male voice choir, the Akademische Liedertafel, in 1820, and a mixed choir, the Oratorienchor, in 1839; he also pursued his aim of furthering a popular musical education, and a national culture through music and song.
-He was known throughout Germany...
+He was known throughout...

 Cite this article